zehaowork/Search-Algorithm-State/README.md

 ### IDS
 Iterative Deepening search is implemented with stack, however it has depth limit which limits the maximum depth the search can reach.

+## Grid Class Description
+The grid class is representing a state of the chess board, it takes positions of the 4 letters and agents, when it is constructed.